RafaelBotelho/Platformer-Third-Person-Controller-Unity/README.md

 ![image](https://user-images.githubusercontent.com/48390920/154814171-4b8acd82-dcbd-4399-93ee-f60f6e178942.png)

-A custom third person controller based on the official Unity third person controller starter asset.
+A custom third person controller using the new Input System based on the official Unity third person controller starter asset.

 The controller is primarily targeted to be used em 3D Platformers, but can be altered and expanded to whatever use you may need.